Watch Program Video

 IMPORTANT NOTE: During the Phlebotomy class on campus, students will be doing venipuncture on each other!

 You must complete an orientation to be considered for program acceptance.
-In-person orientations have been suspended due to COVID-19 related Campus Closures.
-Information about an upcoming virtual orientation opportunity will be posted as available.
+Please complete the Virtual Phlebotomy Orientation Process by the Nov.
+1 program application deadline.
+In-person orientations have been suspended due to the COVID-19 pandemic.

 Next Program Start: Spring 2021 (January) - for classes on the Cocoa and Palm Bay Campuses